 IBBY was established in 1953 by the visionary Jella Lepman with the aim of fostering international understanding through children’s books, following the devastation of the Second World War.
 Today, it is composed of 75 National Sections all over the world.
 It represents countries with well-developed book publishing and literacy programmes, and other countries with only a few dedicated professionals who are doing pioneering work in children’s book publishing and promotion.

 IBBY is administered by a small secretariat based in Basel, Switzerland, headed by Liz Page.
 IBBY’s activities are financed by annual subscriptions from the National Sections and fees for entry into the international awards and lists, together with charitable funding for various projects and initiatives.
-Our President 2016-2018 is Wally de Doncker from Belgium.
+Our President 2018 -2020 is Mingzhou Zhang from China.

-UK delegate Ferelith Hordon was elected in 2016 to serve as one of the twelve members of the IBBY Executive Committee 2016-2018.
-Other Executive members are from the USA, China, Russia, South Africa, France, Mongolia, Iran, Turkey, Mexico and Canada.
+UK delegate Sophie Hallam was elected in 2018 to serve as one of the twelve members of the IBBY Executive Committee 2016-2018.
+Other Executive members are from Russia, South Africa, France, Iran, Pakistan, Malaysia, Lebanon, Argentina and the USA.

 IBBY UK is also part of IBBY Europe with its own website and regional newsletter: www.ibby-europe.org.
 The website regularly updates its selection of the best books for children in European languages.
-IBBY Europe held its first conference on April 6 at the Bologna Book Fair: Bridging Worlds.
-Reaching out to Young Refugees with Books and Stories.
+IBBY Europe will hold its second conference on April 4th at the Bologna Book Fair with the theme Languages in Europe: Children reading in a multilingual world.

 International Children’s Book Day